SC4RECOIN/PriceTargetTrader/README.md

   "currency": "USD"
 }
 ```

-This request requires at least a launch account ($20/month) with IEXCloud.
+This request requires at least a launch account (\$20/month) with IEXCloud.
 Similar data can be found at [finnhub.io](https://finnhub.io/docs/api#price-target) for free, however, I found the IEXCloud data to be more up to date.

 ## Paper Trading

 [Alpaca](https://alpaca.markets/) was chosen as the broker as they are easy to work with and you can open up a paper account without account verification.

 ### Config

 The config will be loaded as env variables.
 The IEXCloud and Alpaca SDK will see these variables and use them.
 Update `config.json` with your keys and change the endpoints if you want to move from paper trading to live.

-__Requires Python > 3.7__
+**Requires Python >= 3.7**